DoggyTY/VEX-Project2022/README.md

  1. We turn the closest roller
  2. Get the two or three disks nearest to the robot
  3. Shoot the disks into high goal from predetermand position.

+ So we haven't really done anything here but basically we've wrote two files one for competition and another for testing, when we need to we port over the testing one to competetion for all intents and purposes the NullPointerException is the testing Folder and the Compete Folder is the final code